 How the FAFSA Simplification Act is Changing Expected Family Contributions (EFC)January 7, 2021

 If you’ve filled out the FAFSA, you know how complicated some of its terms can be.
-You’re also likely familiar with the cost of college, and you know that financial aid can go a long way.
-For some students, though, the complex FAFSA form makes asking for help difficult, or nearly impossible.
+You’re also likely familiar with the cost of college, and you know that financial aid can go a long way to cover some other costs.
+For some students, though, the complex FAFSA form makes asking for help difficult.

-The FAFSA Simplification Act, which President Trump signed as part of the Consolidated Appropriations Act of 2021, included a few major changes to the student aid form.
-Most center around streamlining the form and offering equal educational opportunities to low-income families.
+The FAFSA Simplification Act was part of the Consolidated Appropriations Act of 2021 and included a few major changes to the student aid form.
+Most of the changes center around streamlining the form and offering equal educational opportunities to low-income families.
 One of the changes included a terminology shift from “Expected Family Contribution” to “Student Aid Index,” as well as adjustments to how students’ financial needs can be calculated more accurately.

 Here’s why the change is important and what it means for you: